A Beginner’s Guide To The H-1B Lottery

 Every year, USCIS randomly selects petitions through a lottery.
 The petition selection is conducted through the H-1B electronic registration process, which USCIS implemented in 2020.

-Note that certain employers, such as institutions of higher education and select nonprofit entities, are exempt from the H-1B cap process and can petition for new H-1B visas without entering the H-1B cap lottery.
+Certain employers, such as higher education institutions and select nonprofit entities, are exempt from the H-1B cap process and can petition for new H-1B visas without entering the H-1B cap lottery.

 For a more in-depth look at the lottery, check out Envoy’s free on-demand webinar,